Danjb1/open-rival/projects/setup/README.md

 By default, this program will attempt to:

 - Locate the original game directory
 - Extract the game's audio
 - Extract the game's images
 - Combine these images into textures
 - Copy over the game's videos

-## Build

-Build using Visual Studio.

-## Run
+## :runner: Run

 ### Game Directory

 By default, this looks for the Rival Realms install directory in the Windows registry.

-Specifically, it looks for the value `Game Directory` under the key:
+Specifically, it looks for the string value:

 ```
-HKEY_CURRENT_USER\Software\Titus Games\Rival Realms
+HKEY_CURRENT_USER\Software\Titus Games\Rival Realms\Game Directory
 ```

 > A suitable registry file is included with [this download](https://www.old-games.com/download/5514/rival-realms) of the original game, or can be easily created.